Navigating the intricate world of digital marketing requires a keen understanding of the Content Marketing Dos and Don’ts.

 There are some basics that you should consider before starting your blog.

 Unfortunately, we have seen many businesses focusing just on the search volume of the keywords.
-However, the ranking competitiveness of that is very important too.
+However, the ranking competitiveness is very important, too.

 Also, you need to think about your market.
 For instance, if you operate in an established and saturated market, the key would be to have a high frequency of high-quality articles.